-- 1. Member States shall, in addition to the obligations under this Directive binding individual obliged entities, require obliged entities that are part of a group to implement group-wide policies and procedures, including data protection policies and policies and procedures for sharing information within the group for anti-money laundering and combating terrorist financing purposes.
-Those policies and procedures shall be implemented effectively at the level of branches and majority-owned subsidiaries in Member States and third countries. - Member States shall require that obliged entities that operate establishments in 1a. another Member State ensure that these establishments respect the national provisions of that other Member State pertaining to this Directive. - 2.
-Member States shall ensure that where obliged entities have branches or majority-owned subsidiaries located in third countries where the minimum anti-money laundering and combating terrorist financing requirements are less strict than those of the Member State, their branches and majority-owned subsidiaries located in the third country implement the requirements of the Member State, including data protection, to the extent that the third country's laws and regulations so allow. - 3.
-The Member States, EBA, EIOPA and ESMA shall inform each other of cases where the legislation of the third country does not permit application of the measures required under paragraph 1 and coordinated action could be taken to pursue a solution.
+1. Member States shall, in addition to the obligations under this Directive binding individual obliged entities, require obliged entities that are part of a group to implement group-wide policies and procedures, including data protection policies and policies and procedures for sharing information within the group for AML/CFT anti-money laundering and combating terrorist financing purposes.
+Those policies and procedures shall be implemented effectively at the level of branches and majority-owned subsidiaries in Member States and third countries.